 Master of Arts in Teaching

-The Master of Arts in Teaching program is designed to provide public and private schools with qualified early childhood, elementary, middle, and high school teachers.
+The Master of Arts in Teaching is a degree program leading to Oregon PreK-12 preliminary teaching licensure.
+It is designed to provide public and private schools in Oregon with qualified early childhood, elementary, middle, and high school teachers.

 Candidates entering our program are expected to have developed breadth and depth of content knowledge by completing an appropriate bachelor's degree, providing the foundation for professional education courses and field experiences in schools.

-Our core 36-semester-credit-hour degree leading to initial teaching licensure at any two adjacent levels, selected from:
+Our core 36-semester-credit-hour degree leading to PreK-12 preliminary teaching licensure.

 - Full-time format